kuriringohankamehameha/Network-Programming-C/MyShell/README.md

 ## Features
 * Basic Unix Shell Operations like Job Control, Process Groups, execution of `UNIX` commands.
+* Can change the current working directory of the Shell using `cd` command.
+Home directory can also be interchanged with `~` when changing directories.
 * Allows the user to add any directory to the `.myshellrc` configuration file to add to the local `PATH` variable for the Shell.
 The Shell looks into all these directories one by one, and tries executing each line until there is a success.
 Otherwise, a suitable error message is printed.
 * Foreground and Background Job Control using `fg` and `bg` commands.
 * Pipe `|` Operator for redirecting commands to another command.